Removing State from Network Functions

 **What is State**

-Before we delve into potential ways to solve this problem, mainly by introducing stateless network functions, let us first describe the different types of state.
+Before we delve into potential solutions to this problem, mainly by introducing stateless network functions, let us first describe the different types of states.
 We have two: dynamic and static.
 The network function processes continuously update the dynamic state, which could be anything from a firewall’s connection information to the load balancer’s server mappings.

 Taking or decoupling the state from a network function enables a more elastic and resilient infrastructure.
 So how does this work?
 From a 20,000 bird’s eye view, the network functions become stateless.
 The statefulness of the application, such as a stateful firewall, is maintained by storing the state in a separate data store.
 The data store provides the resilience of the state.
 No state is stored on the individual networking functions themselves.